Affordable Housing: An International Perspective

 Scope and Nature of the Problem

-Understanding the intricate political, economic, legal, cultural, and social dynamics of slums, along with the approaches used to address the multiplicity of barriers to creating quality affordable housing, is difficult.
-As Barjor and Dastor note, “the issue of slums is very complex.
+the issue of slums is very complex.
 It cuts across numerous disciplines.
-It concerns hundreds of millions of slum dwellers directly—and it indirectly concerns all the local and national economies and societies in which slums exist.
-It is one of the fundamental global challenges of our times” (2008, p.
-7).
-Conditions within slums vary among the poorer countries of the developing world and middle-income and higher income nations in terms of quality of housing and severity of conditions, particularly with relation to access to water and sanitation (UN Habitat, 2007).
+It concerns hundreds of millions of people who live in slums directly—and it indirectly concerns all the local and national economies and societies in which slums exist.
+It is one of the fundamental global challenges of our times.

-Table 1 Definitions of slums
+Table 1.
+Definitions of Slums

 UN Habitat (2007)

 Housing areas . . . which deteriorated after the original dwellers moved on to new and better parts of the city. (p.
 1)